 The problems with complete dentures can be addressed and prevented.
 Dental implants can replace all of your teeth, or they can be used to anchor a set of full dentures.
 There are many options available.
 Click here to find out more about implant overdentures.

-Drs.
-Murphree and Reed can help you find the solution that best suits your unique situation.
+Dr. Murphree can help you find the solution that best suits your unique situation.
 Call our office or fill out our online request an appointment page.
 And if you’d like to come in for a brief complimentary consultation to meet our doctors and staff first, just let us know.